akasharunabharathi/akasharunabharathi/README.md

 ### Hi there 👋!

-I'm Akash, a sophomore in CS and Philosophy at the University of Illinois at Urbana-Champaign.
+I'm Akash, a junior in CS and Philosophy at the University of Illinois at Urbana-Champaign.
 I love Computer Vision, ML, and messing around with Raspberry Pis and Arduinos :)

 <!--
 **akasharunabharathi/akasharunabharathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.